 This historic guard station offers a unique stay in the oldest Forest Service building on the Shasta-Trinity National Forest.
 This charming two-story structure was built in 1916 under the direction of John T. Grey, District Ranger of the Mad River Ranger District on the old Trinity…

 Forest Glen Guard Station is located in California

-Coming from the south on I-5, take California State Highway 36 West at Red Bluff.
-Continue on CA-36 West for approximately 75 miles to Forest Glen.
-Pass Forest Glen Campground on the north (right), cross the South Fork Trinity River Bridge and turn south (left) directly after crossing the bridge on Forest Road 1S26.
 Coming from the north on I-5, take either California State Highway 36 West (directions above) or California State Highway 299 West (follow signs from I-5).
 Once on CA-299, go west for approximately 37 miles.
 Turn south (left) on CA-3 directly before Douglas City.
 Follow CA-3 South for approximately 35 miles (passing through Hayfork) to the junction of CA-3 and CA-36.
 Turn west (right) on CA-36 and continue to Forest Glen.
-Pass Forest Glen Campground on the north (right), cross the South Fork Trinity River Bridge and turn south (left) directly after crossing the bridge on Forest Road 1S26.
-Coming from the west on US-101, take California State Highway 36 East.
-Continue on CA-36 East for approximately 60 miles toward Forest Glen.
-Turn south (right) on Forest Road 1S26 directly before crossing the South Fork Trinity River Bridge.
-The Forest Glen Guard Station is the first cabin on the right.
+Pass Forest Glen Campground on the north (right), cross the South Fork Trinity River Bridge and turn south (left) directly after crossing the bridge onto Forest Road 1S26.